Growing the Business

 In 2017, the joint venture alumina refinery and bauxite mine development with Ma'aden in Saudi Arabia (in which AWAC has a 25.1% interest in the refinery and mine) produced 1.5 million tonnes of alumina (AWAC's share of production was 0.4 million tonnes).
-In 2018, this project is expected to operate aound it's nameplate capacity and will add 450,000 tonnes of low-cash cost alumina production to the AWAC portfolio.
+In 2019, this project added 462,000 tonnes of low-cash cost alumina production to the AWAC portfolio.

 A major plank in Alumina Limited's growth strategy is to work closely with Alcoa to maximise AWAC's performance and ensure sustained growth.